 AAMI is located in the heart of New York City on the West Side.
-The Port Authority Bus Terminal, Penn Station, Grand Central Terminal and PATH trains are easily accessible to the school and provide convenient transportation for the many students who commute from Connecticut, New Jersey, Long Island, Pennsylvania and elsewhere.
+The Port Authority Bus Terminal, Penn Station, Grand Central Terminal and PATH trains are easily accessible and provide convenient transportation for the many students who commute from Connecticut, New Jersey, Long Island, Pennsylvania and elsewhere.